Editor’s note: This article was reviewed and updated by Mariana Goéz in January 2020. For questions, you can send her an email to email@example.com

 – if you are sponsored by a company, you must only work for that company

-7) Pension visas – no change, just certify about $750 USD/month in pension income to apply.
+7) Pension visas – no change, just certify about 3 minimum wages of the current year/month in pension income to apply.

 8) Marriage visas – the Colombian person you are marrying must present a written and notarized letter authorizing you to seek the marriage visa.
 This is most definitely due to abuse and “arranged” types of marriages to random Colombian nationals/”friends”.

 9) Interviews – there is a specific mention of the use of interviews at the leisure of the Cancilleria when it is deemed necessary to validate any information in person about the foreigner’s activities in Colombia.
 We have definitely seen the number of interview requests increase and can help prepare for them.

 10) Bank account verification – for many applications, a specific statement that bank account statements could be requested to validate sufficient financial resources to support oneself in Colombia.
 This might sound strange coming from a developing country but my hypothesis is that it is probably targeted at Venezuelan immigration attempts more than anything.

 11) While not explicitly called out in this latest article/update, we have also seen an uptick in the amount of information (and interviews) being requested for holders of “business/start-up” visas to ensure that their companies are actually being used to conduct business in Colombia and not just for the purpose of obtaining a visa.
 We have assisted recently a number of new clients who had previously had issues in order to get their books in order and properly presented.